Should Your Dog Sleep With You In Bed?

 Louie, the white dog in the picture to the left, is usually mellow.
 Anyone in the family can sleep with him most of the time.
 Sometimes, however, not so much.
 He’ll hear strange sounds in the night and stand at the foot of the bed and bark.
 If it’s a party in the neighborhood or a storm, he’ll stay up.
 Things like that get to him.

 People try to justify all kinds of things.
-They worry about whether the dog will be good for their allergies, whether having the dog sleep with them will cause any bad habits or other things.
+They worry about whether the dog will be good for their allergies, and whether having the dog sleep with them will cause any bad habits or other things.

 Whether a particular human or humans and dog or dogs can sleep together depends on them.
 It can work out, but it takes two or more parties, like any relationship or partnership.